Arapaho National Recreation Area

 Lake Granby and Shadow Mountain Lake are open to motorized and non-motorized boats.
 Willow Creek, Meadow Creek and Monarch Lake Reservoirs are open only to non-motorized boats.

-Boat ramps (offering Colorado State Mussel Inspections) for Lake Granby are available at Sunset Point and Stillwater (adjacent to each campground).
+Boat ramps (offering Colorado State Mussel Inspections) for Lake Granby are available at Sunset Point and Stillwater (adjacent to campground).

 A boat ramp (offering Colorado State Mussel Inspections) for Shadow Mountain Lake is available near the Green Ridge campground.